dermeister0/LockFreeSessionState/README.md

 Usage
 -----

-1. Install the package.
+* Install the package.

     ```
     Install-Package Heavysoft.LockFreeSessionState.HashTable
     ```
-2. Add lines to web.config:
+* These lines will be added to web.config:

     ```xml
       <system.webServer>